 You can see that, by using Show-Control, it is possible to reduce the size and complexity of a script that creates UI.

 A number of people are confused by the WPF/PowerShell series and are “asking WTF?”.
 Aaron has a blog entry, WPF and PowerShell Series – I don’t get it.
-Caywen left a comment on the first in posting saying, “Ugh,
+Caywen left a comment on the first in posting saying, “Ugh, I could make a peanut butter and squid sandwich,

 We’re not halfway through our week of WPF, and I’m pretty sure at this point that you have an all right grounding in the basics of WPF & PowerShell, but so far, the scripts haven’t really been very much like most PowerShell scripts,